GlennChia/palo-alto-networks-configuration/README.md

 # palo-alto-networks-configuration

-For the uploaded configuration I've `REDACTED`the `phash`, `public-key`.
-I've added a utility.sh file that makes replacing them easier
+For the uploaded configuration I've `REDACTED`the `phash`, `public-key` and `sysLogIp`.
+I've added a utility.sh file makes replacing them easier

 # 1. Base configuration according to tutorial